SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 - Futures Open Interest
 - Stock & Delivery analysis
 - Custom visuals
-- Dashboard interactions
+- Dark / Light theme switching
+- Collapsible sidebar navigation

 ---

-# Power BI Report
+## Power BI Report

 The project was developed in **Power BI Desktop** and published to **Power BI Service** for interactive viewing.

-The PBIX file is currently larger than GitHub's browser upload limit, so the interactive Power BI report and dashboard screenshots are provided for reviewing the project.
+The PBIX file is larger than GitHub's browser upload limit, so the **interactive Power BI report, dashboard screenshots, dataset documentation, and project walkthrough** are provided for reviewing the project.

 ---

-# Author
+## Author

 **Supreet Tarwarkar**